X

 SpeakPipe Question from Michelle:

-First of all, first of all thank you for the podcast.
+First of all, thank you for the podcast.
 I love every single episode of it — so keep up the good work!

 Thank you!